One of the scarier things I’ve realized lately is how little time each individual has to make an impact on society.

 We do this stuff because it’s easier to be in a state of slight apathy than to make the leap to living fulfilling lives.
 Figuring out what you want in life, and then having to jump through every hoop to get there, can be both terrifying and exhausting.
 This is especially true if you have existing obligations — for example, if you work a demanding job for eight hours a day, you may be so tired when you get home that all you’ll want to do is chill out.

 I get that.
 I’m actively pursuing two careers at once right now — one as an iOS engineer, and the other as a tech/lifestyle blogger.
-I wake up at 6 AM every day, write a blog post, then go into the office and code for eight hours a day, then go to Pure Barre for an hour, and then go home to do administrative and marketing work for Asian Barbie.
+I wake up at 5 AM every day, write a blog post, go into the office and code for eight hours a day, go to Pure Barre for an hour, and then go home to do administrative and marketing work for my blog.

 So many of the technical things I’m touching at work are completely new to me, so the cognitive toll is incredibly heavy.
 I had plans to come home last night, create Pinterest pins for the rest of my posts, get started on the next morning’s blog post, and start introducing myself to everybody in my 52 Weeks of Momentum course.
 Instead, I ended up having dinner and quickly going to bed because I felt too drained to do much else.

 I could have easily let last night’s temporary setback bring down the rest of my week.
 I was so tired today when I woke up — there was honestly nothing I wanted to do more than crawl back into bed, take a cozy nap, and watch Netflix all day while the rain came down outside.
 But then this post wouldn’t have been written, and those tickets at work wouldn’t have been done, and I would have wasted an entire day of my life making excuses for myself.